 Round, brown sugary sweetness meets a gentle green apple acidity and subtle hints of florals.

-When you’re ready to pour something a little different into your mug, reach for a bag of Red Bay Coffee’s Motherland beans.
-The brew is sweet and bright — just what you need to power through the day!
+If you’re ready to pour something a little different from your average joe, reach for a bag of Red Bay Coffee’s MotherLand beans.
+The resulting brew is sweet and bright — just what you need to push through the day.

-This Burundi-born brew has a nice floral flavor profile with notes of orange blossom, turbinado sugar, and damson plum.
-It’s good enough to stand on its own, but a splash of milk or creamer would also complement the java’s sugary sweetness quite nicely.
+This Burundi-grown brew has pleasant floral notes with hints of orange blossom, turbinado sugar, and damson plum.
+It’s good enough to stand on its own, but a splash of milk or creamer wouldn’t hurt the java’s sugary sweetness either.

 Joe Coffee Burundi Kibingo